Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Abstract

 \section{Abstract}

 Dynamic control of soft continuum robots (SCRs) holds great potential for expanding their applications, but remains a challenging problem due to the high computational demands of accurate dynamic models.
-While data-driven approaches like Koopman-operator-based methods have been proposed, they typically lack adaptability and cannot capture the full robot shape, limiting their applicability.
+While data-driven approaches like Koopman-operator-based methods have been proposed, they typically lack adaptability and cannot reconstruct the full robot shape, limiting their applicability.
 This work introduces a real-time-capable nonlinear model-predictive control (MPC) framework for SCRs based on a domain-decoupled physics-informed neural network (DD-PINN) with adaptable bending stiffness.
-The DD-PINN serves as a surrogate for the dynamic Cosserat rod model with a speed-up factor of 44000.
+The DD-PINN serves as a surrogate for the dynamic Cosserat rod model with a speed-up factor of up to 44,000.
 It is also used within an unscented Kalman filter for estimating the model states and bending compliance from end-effector position measurements.
 We implement a nonlinear evolutionary MPC running at 70 Hz on the GPU.
 In simulation, it demonstrates accurate tracking of dynamic trajectories and setpoint control with end-effector position errors below 3 mm (2.3\% of the actuator's length).
-In real-world experiments, the controller achieves similar accuracy and accelerations up to 3.55 m/s2.
+In real-world experiments, the controller achieves similar accuracy and accelerations up to 3.55 m/s\textsuperscript{2}.